|Date of birth||October 04, 1892|

 Anica Savić Rebac was born in 1892.
 The Savić were a well-to-do family from Novi Sad, and their household was as a central gathering point for writers, artists and other prominent figures from the beginning of the 20th century.
-Thanks to her father’s support, from the earliest days of her youth Anica was able to dedicate herself to literature: by the time she was twelve, she had already published her first translations.
-Her first poems were published in the Brankovo kolo magazine when she was thirteen.
+Thanks to her father’s support, from the earliest days of her youth, Anica was able to dedicate herself to literature: by the time she was twelve, she had already published her first translations.
+Her first poems were published in the Brankovo kolo (Branko's Circle) magazine when she was thirteen.

 1909 – Anica Savić graduated from high school as the sole girl in her class.

 1914–1918 – Just as she was about to finish her undergraduate studies, World War I broke out.
 Because of the war, her family was forced to move back to Novi Sad.
-For Anica this was a period of stagnation, and not just in her formal education.
+For Anica, this was a period of stagnation, and not just in her formal education.

 From 1920 – Due to bureaucratic hindrances, Anica did not graduate from the University of Belgrade until 1920.
 Her graduation was followed by a period of professional uncertainty: despite her academic achievement, which would normally qualify her for a position at the University, the amount of opposition she faced from the academic milieu would compel her to spend the greater part of her career as a high school teacher, with frequent changes of workplace (Novi Sad, Belgrade, Skopje and Sarajevo).

-1921 – This year saw two major events in the life of Anica Savic: her marriage to Hasan Rebac and the subsequent moving of her family to Belgrade.
-Hasan Rebac had studied in Belgrade and Vienna, and graduated Oriental Studies at the University of Paris-Sorbonne.
-He had participated in the Balkan Wars as a Serbian volunteer, lived through the great Serbian retreat of 1916, after which he left for France from Tessaloniki.
-In the interwar period he was an official of the Ministry of Religious Affairs of the Kingdom of Yugoslavia.
+1921 – This year saw two major events in the life of Anica Savić: her marriage to Hasan Rebac and the subsequent moving of her family to Belgrade.
+Hasan Rebac had studied in Belgrade and Vienna, and graduated from Oriental Studies at the University of Paris-Sorbonne.
+He had participated in the Balkan Wars as a Serbian volunteer, lived through the great Serbian retreat of 1916, after which he left for France from Thessaloniki.
+In the interwar period, he was an official of the Ministry of Religious Affairs of the Kingdom of Yugoslavia.
 The relationship between Hasan and Anica was a deep and passionate one, marked by mutual understanding and support, even in the face of numerous political, national and religious prejudices of their environment.

 1930–1941 – Anica and Hasan spent a considerable period of their life in Skopje, where Hasan officiated.
 They were forced to leave Skopje after the German invasion of Yugoslavia.
-As refugees, they moved first to Vrnjacka Banja, and then to Belgrade, where they would face harsh conditions.
+As refugees, they moved first to Vrnjačka Banja, and then to Belgrade, where they would face harsh conditions.

-1941–1945 – During World War II Anica and Hasan live in Belgrade, trying to cope with difficult financial circumstances.
+1941–1945 – During World War II, Anica and Hasan live in Belgrade, trying to cope with difficult financial circumstances.

 1946 – Anica is finally given a position at the University of Belgrade.

-1953 – After Hasan’s death on the August 4, 1953, Anica decides to commit suicide.
+1953 – After Hasan’s death on August 4, 1953, Anica decides to commit suicide.
 Having failed to do so twice, she finally succeeded in taking her own life on October 7, 1953, by shooting herself through the heart in her Belgrade apartment.